Chart Color Schemes

 In terms of cultural diversity, Cobram records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Cobram's cultural diversity was found to align with the broader region, with 83.4% of its population being citizens, 81.7% born in Australia, and 85.9% speaking English only at home.
-Christianity was the predominant religion in Cobram, making up 57.1% of people.
-The most significant overrepresentation was seen in the 'Other' category, comprising 2.2% of Cobram's population compared to 0.7% across Victoria excluding Melbourne (Rest of Vic.).
+Cobram's cultural diversity aligns with the broader region, with 83.4% being citizens, 81.7% born in Australia, and 85.9% speaking English only at home.
+Christianity is the predominant religion in Cobram, comprising 57.1%.
+The 'Other' category is overrepresented in Cobram at 2.2%, compared to 0.7% regionally.

 Frequently Asked Questions - Diversity